tchangkiat/aws-eos-tool/README.md

-# Amazon EKS End-of-Support Tool
+# End-of-Support Tool for AWS Resources

-A data consolidation tool that provides insights of AWS EKS resources reaching end-of-support.
+A data consolidation tool that provides insights of AWS resources reaching end-of-support.

 ## Prerequisites